FMVA® Final Exam Study Tips

 1. Review course material - watch the course content you may have struggled with initially and make other attempts on the course-qualified assessment.
 This will help reinforce the lessons and give you more confidence.

-2. Review 3-Statement Modeling, Operational Modeling, Comparable Valuation Analysis, and DCF Valuation Modeling - These courses cover some of the more advanced concepts which will be tested in the exam.
+2. Review 3-Statement Modeling, Operational Modeling, Comparable Valuation Analysis, and DCF Valuation Modeling - These courses cover some of the more advanced concepts that will be tested in the exam.
 Be sure to review the completed financial models in detail and be able to connect the assumptions and drivers to the relevant sections of each model.

 3. Complete advanced-level electives - It is a good idea to complete at least one level 4- and one level 5 elective course because these will refer to some of the earlier courses and principles to tie back the content together.
 Do note that the exam will, however, not test your knowledge of these electives.